 A student may be required to make minor changes to the defense draft after the Oral Defense.
-When the revisions are done to the satisfaction of the Committee, the student sends a digital copy of the final manuscript and the Technical Reader Tracking Sheet to technical.reader@wheaton.edu.
+When the revisions are done to the satisfaction of the Committee, the student sends a digital copy of the final manuscript and the Technical Reader Tracking Sheet to Technical Reader services via this form.